Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods

-{\bf Step 4:} If there are still unallocated items, denote them by $R$.
-We have $g_{n-1}\in R$ as it is placed directly to the left of $A_n$.
+{\it Step 4:} If there are still unallocated items between $C_{n-1}$ and $A_n$, denote them by $R$.
+We have $g_{n-1}\in R$ as it is placed directly to the left of $A_n$ in Step 2.
 If $g_{n-1}$ is the only item in $R$, we proceed to Step~5.

-Otherwise, we proceed with the following operations in the order of $g_{n-2}$, $g_{n-3}$, $\ldots$, $g_1$ and exchange each of them with items of $R$.
-For clarity, as shown in Fig.~\ref{fig:step4_1}, if the bundle $C_2$ contains $g_k$, $g_k$ is exchanged to $R$ in Fig.~\ref{fig:step4_2}, while some items from $R$ are exchanged to $C_2$ so that the new bundle $D$ is still weakly larger than or equal to $A_n$ (to guarantee EF$1$).
-We refer to the new bundle after exchange as $D_k$ for each $C_k$.
-Note that the unallocated items are also arranged in a line.
-During each exchanging operation, the items in $R$ are taken from the leftmost end, and the returned item is arranged such that the rightmost items are $g_j, g_{j+1}, \ldots, g_{n-1}$ for some $j\in [n-1]$.
-Repeat this process until no more exchange can be made or $R\subseteq P$.
-Then, we obtain a partial allocation $\mathcal{D} = (D_1, \dots, D_{n-1}, A_n)$ and a set of unallocated items $R$.
+Otherwise, we proceed with the following operation, iterating $g_k$ in the order $g_{n-2}$, $g_{n-3}$, $\ldots$, $g_1$: Suppose $g_k$ is included in $C_i$.
+Then we exchange $g_k$ with a set of items $I$ of $R$ by including $g_k$ into $R$ and moving $I$ into $C_i$ so that the updated $C_i$ is still weakly larger than $A_n$ (to guarantee EF1).
+We illustrate the process in \Cref{fig:step4_1} and \Cref{fig:step4_2}.